How to Make Money with Mobile Proxies. Economics and Business Calculations.

 Expenses

-1. In some countries, it is necessary to include the purchase of the required number of SIM cards in the one-time investments.
-This amount should be recorded as a one-time investment.
+1. In some countries, it is necessary to include the purchase of SIM cards in the startup costs.

-2. If you plan to change SIM cards periodically, include them in the depreciation parameters.
+2. If regular SIM card replacement is planned, include them in the operating expense parameters.
 For example:

 Planned replacement every three months (3/12) = 0.25 years